Lazarus-org/django_logging/SECURITY.md

 ## Reporting a Vulnerability

 We take security issues seriously.
-If you find a vulnerability in `dj-logging`, please report it confidentially.
+If you find a vulnerability in `django_logging`, please report it confidentially.
 Here are the steps to report security vulnerabilities:

 1. **Email**: Please send an email to [aryan513966@gmail.com](mailto:aryan513966@gmail.com) with a detailed description of the vulnerability.
 2. **Details**: In your email, include the following details: